Taguig People's Park

-The Taguig People's Park is an urban riverfront park along the south bank of the Pasig River in West Rembo, Taguig, Philippines.
+The Taguig People's Park, also known as the TLC People's Park, is an urban riverfront park along the south bank of the Pasig River in West Rembo, Taguig, Philippines.
 To its south the park faces the University of Makati just across J. P. Rizal Avenue.
 It is a bird sanctuary and a plant nursery.
 A small portion of the park protrudes into barangay Cembo.
 The park was also known as the Liwasang Bonifacio (Bonifacio Park), Fort Bonifacio Riverside Park, and formerly as Liwasang Makati (Makati Park).

 The park was developed by the City of Makati when the Embo barangays were still under the city's control, and the park was then known as the Makati Park and Garden from 1998 to 2025.
 Following the resolution of the territorial dispute between the cities of Makati and Taguig in 2022, the Fort Bonifacio military reservation, including the Embo barangays were declared as part of Taguig.
-A standoff between the security personnel of Makati and the traffic management personnel of Taguig occurred in the park on March 2024, which resulted in the closure of the park as the two cities fought for ownership of affected public properties.
+A standoff between the security personnel of Makati and the traffic management personnel of Taguig occurred in the park in March 2024, which resulted in the closure of the park as the two cities fought for ownership of affected public properties.
 Taguig gained full and exclusive possession of the park by virtue of a court order in May 2025.